o3de/ROSConDemo/README.md

 The playground scene is much lighter and can be used to quickly prototype with Kraken.
 There is only a couple of apple trees and the robot itself.

-# How to build the project and its dependencies

 # Requirements

 ## Platforms